circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 Let’s break down what’s happening during this build’s execution:

 1. All commands are executed in the [primary container][primary-container].
-2. Once `setup_docker_engine` is called, a new remote environment is created, and your primary container is configured to use it.
+2. Once `setup_remote_docker` is called, a new remote environment is created, and your primary container is configured to use it.
 3. All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine.
 4. We use project environment variables to store credentials for Docker Hub.